jenkinsci/leanix-microservice-intelligence-plugin/Jenkins/README.md

 Two ways are described below to run this project in Docker:
 With the IDE Intellij and via console.
 If you want to further develop the plugin, we recommend using IntelliJ.
+To better work with IntelliJ install the plugin "Stapler plugin for IntelliJ IDEA" to work with jelly and Stapler.